egonzalezt/EFCORE5-Learning/DbRelationships/ManyToManyPayload.md

     .Property(bs => bs.BattleId).HasColumnName("BattlesBattleId")
 ```

-EF CORE Know that BattleSamurai class map to BattleSamurai table but what happens if the class is renamed to BattleParticipant it's required to indicate the table to map
+EF CORE Know that the BattleSamurai class map to the BattleSamurai table but what happens if the class is renamed to BattleParticipant it's required to indicate the table to map

 ```csharp
 modelBuilder.Entity<BattleParticipant>().ToTable("BattleSamurai")
 ```

-if you wanna look at the migrations history and see which migration has been applied run the command `get-migration`
+if you wanna look at the history of the migration and see which migration has been applied run the command `get-migration`

 ```bash
 id                               name              safeName          applied